finnhodgkin/learn-phoenix-todo-example/README.md

 end
 ```

-The `scope` is where we tell Phoenix which requests should go where.
+The `scope` tells Phoenix which requests should go where.
 For example
-here we're saying that any url starting with "/auth" will be routed to the
+here it's saying that any url starting with "/auth" should be routed to the
 contained `get`s in the AuthController. `:provider` is used because Ueberauth
 can be set up to use multiple OAuth providers (Google, Facebook, Github, etc.).
 More info on scopes [in the docs!](https://hexdocs.pm/phoenix/routing.html#scoped-routes)